This green smoothie is packed with leafy nutrition and is a great base for adding other secret ingredients that boost your kids’ energy!

 It was a while ago that I first heard about the Green Monster movement.
-When I saw this smoothie posted on my friend, Annie’s, blog and that she mentioned her toddler son loved them, I decided to give it a try for Judah.
+I decided to give it a try for Judah.
 He had enjoyed regular fruit smoothies many times before, so I had a strong feeling that this would go over well, which it did.
 He pretty much begs for this daily.

 I love that the spinach is evident by a beautiful green color, yet doesn’t impact the flavor of the smoothie hardly at all.
 The combination of pure fruit, leafy greens and orange juice makes this a very beneficial and healthy meal option, or a snack.
 And, by using already frozen fruit, there is no need to add ice.

 Judah drinks an entire travel cup of this every day and still asks for more.
 I bought him a cheap straw cup for $3.99 at Bed, Bath and Beyond, so he thinks he’s a big boy and carries it everywhere with him while he plays with his toys and watches Sesame Street.